 Create Docker Network

 Docker provides multiple types of network.
-Below command will create bridge network on your system.
+Below command will create a bridge network on your system.

 docker network create -d bridge my-bridge-network